 Hematopoiesis is the production of all of the cellular components of blood and blood plasma.
 It occurs within the hematopoietic system, which includes organs and tissues such as the bone marrow, liver, and spleen.

 Simply, hematopoiesis is the process through which the body manufactures blood cells.
-It begins early in the development of an embryo, well before birth, and continues for the life of an individual.
+It begins early in the

 The blood is made up of more than 10 different cell types.
 Each of these cell types falls into one of three broad categories:

 1. Red blood cells (erythrocytes): These transport oxygen and hemoglobin throughout the body.

 2. White blood cells (leukocytes): These support the immune system.
 There are several different types of white blood cells:

 - Lymphocytes: Including T cells and B cells, which help fight some viruses and tumors.

 - Neutrophils: These help fight bacterial and fungal infections.